Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 1. Edit the newly created `.env` file:
     - Update the `SERVER_URL` with the URL to the server app launched in the previous step (for example <http://localhost:3000>).
 1. From a terminal:
-    1. Install the dependencies: `npm install`.
+    1. Install the dependencies: `npm install`
-    1. Install the dependencies: `npm run serve`.
+    1. Install the dependencies: `npm run serve`
     1. Once the deevlopment server is running, you should be able to access the client from the URL indicated (typicall http://localhost:8080/).
     1. If you are running a mobile simulator, you can also access the same url.
 For example, in the ios simulator, the screen would look something like this